Bimetric MOND as a framework for variable-$G$ theories -- local systems and cosmology: BIMOND recap

 \subsection{The BIMOND scalar variables}

-Here I describe the scalar variables, their behaviour in various relevant circumstances, and constraints on their choice that we already have from observed phenomenology.
+Here I describe the scalar variables, their behavior in various relevant circumstances, and constraints on their choice that we already have from observed phenomenology.
 These are important to appreciate when constructing \VGM~ theories.

 Although, in principle, one can employ scalars that are higher order in the $C\ten{\l}{\m\n}$ (they have to be of even order since the indices have to be contracted in pairs), I always concentrate on theories that use only quadratic scalars, which then have the form (\ref{zababa}) [$S=Q\ten{\b\c\m\n}{\a\l}C\ten{\a}{\b\c}C\ten{\l}{\m\n}$].
 The contraction coefficients, $Q\ten{\b\c\m\n}{\a\l}$, are constructed from $\gmn$, $\hat g\_{\m\n}$, and their inverses; and from $\d\ten{\a}{\b}$.